Seoyoung-Kim-Meister/Predictions-from-the-Breast-Cancer-Gene-Expression-NCBI-GSE45827/README.md

 Class Imbalance: Significant differences in the number of samples per subtype (e.g., 41 Triple-negative vs. 11 Normal).

+## Future directions

+The notebook includes an ongoing investigation into:

+Class Balancing: How can we address the discrepancy between common and rare subtypes?

+Indicator Components: Can specific Principal Components be mapped back to specific cancer indicators?

+Overfitting Detection: Monitoring the gap where training loss decreases while validation loss increases.

+Model Pruning: Investigating weight pruning as a strategy to simplify the model and improve generalization.

+Optimal Architecture: Searching for the ideal depth and width for a network when data is scarce.

 ## Data Access

 You can download the dataset from GEO: